 This means:

-is a table where
+target is a table where

-any key (e.g., riscv
+any key (e.g., riscv,

-, etc.) is allowed.
+arm, etc.) is allowed.

-only requires
+target.x86 only requires

-(wildcard bin_path
+lib_path (wildcard bin_path is ignored

 for this key).

-) must be a
+arm) must be a

-table with lib_path
+table with lib_path and bin_path (both

 strings).